enhance-dev/enhance.dev/app/docs/md/learn/concepts/styling/utility-classes.md

 <doc-callout level="caution">

-It is not recommended to change `public/styles.css`.
+Do not change `public/styles.css`.
-Changes will be automatically overwritten in development and when deploying.
+Changes will be clobbered in development and when deploying as Enhance Styles rebuilds utility classes based on your configuration.

 </doc-callout>